 Welcome to the website of The Szekely Group!
-We are based at the School of Chemical Engineering & Analytical Science, in the North Campus of The University of Manchester.
+We are primarily based at the Advanced Membranes & Porous Materials Center at King Abdullah University of Science and Technology (KAUST), and partly at the School of Chemical Engineering & Analytical Science, in the North Campus of The University of Manchester.
 Browse through the menu to find information about the current and alumni group members, and learn about the research areas we cover.
 For more information about our research, industrial projects and PhD/postdoc opportunities, use the contact form to get in touch!

 Research Interests Sustainable manufacturing is one of the engineering grand challenges of the 21st century.
 The Szekely Group focuses on sustainable separations through the synergistic combination of materials science and chemical engineering.
 Sustainable production of chemicals, pharmaceuticals, and clean water is largely impacted by the efficiency of separation processes in product supply chains.
 The conventional… Continue reading Research